 Andrea Williams emerged from the darkness.
 She was in Gryffindor and in his year, but she was not a Prefect or a Head Girl, so she had no business wandering around the castle after hours.

-"Hi Albus," she said softly.
-Despite the fact that it was now past midnight, she still had all her make-up on, and it was looking flawless.
+"Hi Albus," she said softly, as if they were the best of friends.
+Despite the fact that it was now past midnight, she still had all of her make-up on, and it was looking flawless.

 Albus blinked at her.
-"What're you doing wandering around this time of night?"
+"What are you doing wandering around at this time of night?"

 "I could ask you the same thing," she said with a sheepish smile.

 Andrea rolled her eyes.
 "Oh, come on, Albus," she said with a tilted head.
-"It's Christmas."
+"It's Christmas, after all."